Blog

 A 2022 systematic review and meta analysis of bloodletting for gouty arthritis

 “BL at EX-HN6 [the ear apex] as an adjunctive therapy to eye drops may benefit stye.
-However, high-quality RCTs [randonmised controlled trials] addressing on this issue is still needed to warrant the findings of this study.”
+However, high-quality RCTs [randomised controlled trials] addressing on this issue is still needed to warrant the findings of this study.”

 A 2020 systematic review and meta analysis of bloodletting for styes (eyelid infections)